 - Advance the economic development goals of the State of Connecticut

-The Innovation Partnership Building, or IPB, is the first Tech Park building and will be completed by Q1 2017.
-Comprising 115,000 square feet, the IPB will feature agile and flexible-use laboratories, including tenant labs.
-An investment of $40 million in specialized equipment is planned for the IPB.
+Tech Park’s cornerstone building is currently under construction.
+Comprising 115,000 square feet, it will feature agile and flexible-use laboratories, including tenant labs.
+An investment of $40 million in specialized equipment is planned for the building.

 Institute of Materials Science (IMS) Industrial Affiliates Program

 Established in 1974, the IMS Industrial Affiliates Program provides convenient access to resources at the IMS to assist industry partners with short-term, materials-related research, development, and production projects.
 Typical requests include analysis of product and process difficulties, troubleshooting of raw materials, identification of contaminants, and failure analysis.

 Companies can access the expertise of our faculty, who are subject matter experts in their respective fields, by directly engaging them on consulting projects.